bgruening/docker-galaxy-stable/README.md

 Note that there is no need to specifically bind individual ports (e.g., `-p 80:80`) if you use `--net`.

-An alternative to FTP and it's shortcomings it to use the SFTP protocoll via port 22.
+An alternative to FTP and it's shortcomings it to use the SFTP protocol via port 22.
 Start your Galaxy container with a port binding to 22.

   ```bash
   docker run -i -t -p 8022:22 -v /home/user/galaxy_storage/:/export/ bgruening/galaxy-stable
   ```

-And use for example the sftp programm to transfer data.
+And use for example [Filezilla](https://filezilla-project.org/) or the `sftp` program to transfer data:

   ```bash
   sftp -v -P 8022 -o User=admin@galaxy.org localhost <<< $'put <YOUR FILE HERE>'